elastisys/compliantkubernetes/docs/user-guide/network-model.md

 !!!warning

-    Cert-manager's [DNS-01 issuers](https://cert-manager.io/docs/configuration/acme/dns01/) that talk to the Internet will not work by default in Compliant Kubernetes due to restrictive Network Policies.
-If you need to make use of such issuers, e.g. for wildcard domains, please contact your Compliant Kubernetes Administrator.
+    Cert-manager's [DNS-01 issuers](https://cert-manager.io/docs/configuration/acme/dns01/) that talk to the Internet will not work by default in Welkin due to restrictive Network Policies.
+If you need to make use of such issuers, e.g. for wildcard domains, please contact your Welkin Administrator.

 ### Rate Limits